Heisenberk/Heisenberk.github.io/_posts/2020-06-03-Making-Memory-Dump.md

 ---
 layout: post
-title: Make a memory dump to analyze it (Volatility)
+title: Make a memory dump to analyze it - Volatility
 ---

 This section explains how to make a memory dump on Windows and Linux.